NinjaBearStudioTech/Documentation/Writerside/topics/bot/bot_changelog.md

 ## 1.0.4 - 17/04/2026
 <secondary-label ref="wip"/>
 ```
-[improvement] Settings include an option to set custom State and Behavior Components for the AI Controller.
+[new] Settings include an option to set custom State and Behavior Components for the AI Controller.
 [fix] Ensured that bot assets are only released after the bot is unpossessed.
+[build] Added support for Unreal Engine 5.8.
 ```

 ## 1.0.2 - 09/03/2026